-The present results indicated that the cell viability and plating efficiency of dADSCs was significantly decreased compared to those of nADSCs.
-ROS generation was enhanced in dADSCs.
-The gene expression of antioxidant enzymes of CAT, SOD1, GPx3 and GPx4 significantly enhanced in dADSCs compared to nADSCs, but SOD3 and GPx1 showed opposite reaction.
-It has also shown that Bax/Bcl-2 ratio, caspase-3 expression and JNK and P38 MAPK phosphorylation were increased in dADSCs compared to nADSCs.
+The results of this study indicated that viability and plating efficiency of dADSCs were significantly lower than those of nADSCs.
+ROS generation and TAP level were respectively higher and lower in dADSCs.
+The gene expression of antioxidant enzymes, including Cat, Sod-1, Gpx-3 and Gpx-4 in dADSCs was significantly greater than that in nADSCs.
+However, Sod-3 and Gpx-1 mRNA levels were decreased in dADSCs.
+Moreover, Bax/Bcl-2 protein ratio, caspase-3 protein expression and phosphorylation of JNK and P38 proteins were increased in dADSCs compared to nADSCs.

-It could be concluded that in diabetes status, hyperglycemia induced-ROS may impair the cellular functions of dADSCs.
-This impairment seems to be mediated by JNK, P38 MAPKs, and mitochondria pathway in companion with reduction in total antioxidant capacity.
+Taken together, diabetes might impair the cellular functions of dADSCs as candidates for autologous cell- based therapies.
+This impairment seems to be mediated by JNK, P38 MAPKs, and mitochondria pathway of apoptosis and partly by disruption of antioxidant capacity.